yfbx-repo/Protocol/README.md

 This project now contains protocol HJ/T212  and Modbus882.

-This is jsut a rough version and some bugs need to be fixed!
+This is just a rough version and some bugs need to be fixed!

 ```